-The NC is responsible for making recommendations to the Board on board appointments, overseeing the Board and senior management's succession and leadership development plans and conducting annual reviews of board diversity, board size, board independence and directors' commitment.
+The NC is responsible for making recommendations to the Board on board appointments, overseeing the Board and senior management's succession and leadership development plans and conducting annual review of board diversity, board size, board independence and directors' commitment.

-The detailed terms of reference of this Committee is disclosed on page 96 herein.
+The detailed terms of reference of this Committee are disclosed on page 100 herein.